Overview

 Can I filter by project across all pages?

-Some pages filter automatically when you navigate from the Dashboard or Projects view.
+The Harness page has a dedicated project filter for session quality scoring, and some pages filter automatically when you navigate from the Dashboard or Projects view.
 Global project filtering across all pages is on the roadmap.

 Does it work with Claude Code Teams?